Domain Email Connection Issues [Classic]

 Emails are no longer being received from your connected domain and are received from OnceHub Mailer

-If you stopped receiving emails from your connected email domain and you're receiving emails from the OnceHub Mailer instead, some Email from your domain settings may have changed.
+If you stopped receiving emails from your connected email domain and you're receiving emails from the OnceHub Mailer instead, some settings on your email domain may have changed.

 NoteConnection errors may be encountered when emails are sent from your domain.
 In such cases, an automatic fallback sends emails from the OnceHub mailer until the connection is restored.
 This ensures that Users and Customers will continue to receive booking-related notifications.

-• If you've changed your email password, you'll need to disconnect and reconnect Email from your domain.
-Learn how to set up Email from your domain
+• If you've changed your email password, you'll need to disconnect and reconnect your Corporate Email

-• If you've recently set up G Suite 2-step verification, you should generate an App password via Google and enter this in the password field under the Email from your domain setup.
+• If you've recently set up G Suite 2-step verification, you should generate an App password via Google and enter this in the password field under the Corporate Email settings.
 Learn more about G Suite passwords

 • You might be over the daily sending quota for your connected mailbox that is allowed by your email service provider.
 Check with your email service provider.

 • The emails could be going into SPAM.
 This can be verified by sending a test email and checking the SPAM folder to see if the email is there.
-To send a test email, go to the Email from your domain page.
+To send a test email, go to the Corporate Email page.

 • Your email or domain may have been blacklisted by the receiver’s email service provider.
 Email service providers sometimes blacklist emails that they consider to be problematic.
 To avoid this, don’t use your email account for activities that might be considered spamming.